Growing our own green energy

 Our work so far

-In 2010 we published our Grow your own report setting out our target to reduce our reliance on fossil fuels by 2020.
+In 2010 we published our Grow Your Own report setting out our target to reduce our reliance on fossil fuels by 2020.
 Since then we’ve been working hard to improve energy efficiency across our places.
-We’ve also been exploring the use of appropriate renewable technology, at the right scale and location, on our land.
+We’re in the process of installing appropriate renewable technology, at the right scale and location, on our land.

-In 2013 our renewable energy programme set out to pilot five large-scale, property-based renewable energy installations.
-These projects have been:
+In 2013 our renewable energy investment programme set out to pilot five large-scale, property-based renewable energy installations.
+These projects were:

-The projects are now complete and we’ve been successful in decommissioning oil tanks, lowering our energy costs and reducing carbon emissions.
+The projects are now complete and we’ve been successful in decommissioning oil tanks, lowering our energy costs and using sustainable wood fuel from our estates to heat our places whilst also reducing carbon emissions.
 All this has been achieved with a light touch and with an aim to enhance rather than compromise sensitive buildings, settings and landscapes.

 A responsible energy approach